All you need to know about color theory in UI Design

 Primary, secondary and teriarty color groups of the color wheel

-The color wheel described in traditional color theory most commonly vizualized as having clearly defined boundaries, but it is a gradient (or spectrum) of colors that blend into each other.
+The color wheel described in traditional color theory most commonly visualized as having clearly defined boundaries, but it is a gradient (or spectrum) of colors that blend into each other.
 There are no clear boundaries where one color starts and stops.

 The traditional color wheel described in color theory compared to a realistic color wheel (spectrum)